 The 20 Year transportation project lists were prioritized based upon a scoring matrix tool that uses the following six transportation plan goals as the major Evaluation Categories.
 Within each evaluation category measurable criteria are used to score how well each project fits the criteria.
 Each measurable criteria column is then added to give a total project score.
 The higher the total score of the project the higher priority the project has in the 20 Year Transportation Plan.
-Details on the project list prioritization process are found in Volume V and include the scoring criteria, and rankings, and planning-level cost estimates.
-Condensed versions of those tables can be found below in Tables TR 5 - TR 8.
+Details on the project list prioritization process are found in Volume V and include the scoring criteria and rankings.